 Toscolano Maderno is part of the Alto Garda Bresciano regional park and also includes Mount Pizzocolo (1581 m) and Monte Castello di Gaino (870 m).

-What to see in Toscolano Maderno.
+What to see in a day trip in Toscolano Maderno.

 The historic center with the lakefront.